-The UHDPS Crime Prevention Office in cooperation with the National Crime Prevention Council has developed a downloadable Guide to Campus Safety, which can be found here.
+The UHPD Crime Prevention Office in cooperation with the National Crime Prevention Council has developed a downloadable Guide to Campus Safety, which can be found here.

 is crime prevention?